Integrate with Enterprise Fraud Management Solutions

 Get your EFM service's credentials

 First, you will need to retrieve the URL of your EFM's API and your API Key.
-To learn how to do this for Socure, see Socure's Developer docs.
+To learn more, see Socure's Developer docs.
 To access all content, you will need to log in to your Socure account.

 Once you have retrieved the EFM API's URL and your API Key, keep these values on hand because we will use them in the next step.